Incense-cedar at about 5000 feet elevation, along South Fork Kings River east of Roads End, Kings Canyon National Park, with white fir on the left.

 Dense, bright green flattened sprays of foliage are held somewhat vertically, and the small, scale-like leaves are appressed on the twigs.
 Seed cones are unique, resembling a one inch duck bill.

-Six years old in 2018, our pet: In Discovering Sierra Trees, Arno notes that seedlings of incense cedar grow quite slowly.
+In Discovering Sierra Trees, Arno notes that seedlings of incense-cedar grow quite slowly.
 Indeed!
 Expecting that it would be rootbound, this was transplanted to a larger pot, but we discovered it still had plenty of room in the small pot.